JOJ0/synadm/README.md

 *Note: To find out your admin user's token in Element-Web: Login as this user - "Click User Avatar" - "All Settings" - "Help & About" - Scroll down - "Advanced" - "Access Token"*

+*Note: Be aware that once you configured `synadm`, your admin user's token is saved in the configuration file.
+If you want to protect it, it is your responsibilty to change file permissions accordingly.
+When `synadm` first creates this file, it uses whatever default [umask](https://en.wikipedia.org/wiki/Umask) your system provides.*

 ## Usage